 This legend might explain why the castle is built around a thorn bush - originally thought to be Hawthorne, but recently identified as a Holly bush - under which the donkey is said to have slept.
 You can see the thorn bush growing in the center of Cawdor Castle's guard room today.
 It's quite incredible.

 In keeping with this thorny theme, the Cawdor Toast is 'Flourish the Thorn'.

 If you know any Shakespeare, you may have picked up on the relationship between Cawdor Castle and Shakespeares' 'Macbeth'.

 Although it's the stuff of legends, unfortunately the connection is a work of fiction, as the castle didn't exist in the 11th century (the time of the real Macbeth).
 It grew out of repeated embellishment, myth and 'poetic license', but it's still a great story and adds even more 'romance' to this particular castle of Scotland.

 The castle saw several additions and renovations during the 17th and 18th centuries, including to the gateway and drawbridge, turrets, courtyard and more.
-The famous gardens have also changed over time, with the larger Flower Garden and Wild garden being added during the 18th and 19th centuries respectively.
+The famous gardens have also changed over time.
+The oldest of the three is the Walled Garden which existed during the 16th century and possibly even earlier.
+The larger Flower Garden and Wild garden being added during the 18th and 19th centuries respectively.